henrywu2019/BentoML/docs/source/guides/micro_batching.rst

 2. parameter tuning best practices & recommendations
 ----------------------------------------------------

-Different from TensorFlow Serving, BentoML will **automatically adjust** the batch size and wait timeout, balancing the maximum throughput and latency.
+Different from TensorFlow Serving, Kappa will **automatically adjust** the batch size and wait timeout, balancing the maximum throughput and latency.
 It will respond to the fluctuations of server loading.